 In Facebook Can’t Be Fixed, John Battelle argued on 7 January 2018 that “Facebook’s fundamental problem is not foreign interference, spam bots, trolls, or fame mongers.
 It’s the company’s core business model, and abandoning it is not an option.”
-In Lost Context: How Did We End Up Here?
+In an earlier piece titled Lost Context: How Did We End Up Here?
 John visits how Facebook got into that business, and went to hell after that.
 His subhead explains, “Facebook and Google’s advertising platforms are out of control.
 That used to be a good thing.
 Now…not so much.”

-But that’s not quite right.
-Facebook form of advertising amounts to voyeurism for hire.
+That’s an understatement.
+See, Facebook’s form of advertising amounts to voyeurism for hire.
 That was never a good thing.
 At a certain point having Goliath peek into personal windows creeps out too many people, including regulators.

 One reason is structural.
 Facebook is comprised of many data centers, each the size of a Walmart or few, scattered around the world and costing many $billions to build and maintain.
 Those data centers maintain a vast and closed habitat where more than two billion human beings shared all kinds of revealing personal shit about themselves and each other, while providing countless ways for anybody on Earth, at any budget level, to micro-target ads at highly characterized human targets, using up to millions of different combinations of targeting characteristics (including ones provided by parties outside Facebook, such as Cambridge Analytica, which have deep psychological profiles of millions of Facebook members).
 Hey, what could go wrong?

 In three words, the whole thing.

 You know Goethe’s (or hell, Disney’s) story of The Sorceror’s Apprentice?
 Look it up.
 It’ll help.
 Because Mark Zuckerberg is both the the sorcerer and the apprentice in the Facebook version of the story.
 Worse, Zuck doesn’t have the mastery level of either one.

 Switching metaphors one more time, Facebook is Humpty-Dumpty, and Humpty is already on the ground.
 None of King Mark’s horses (e.g. better algorithms) or men (and women, doing icky jobs) can put Humpty together again.